Montauketts want State Legislature to override Hochul's veto of recognition bill

 Listed on the maps are stops marking "Montaukett Village Site" and the site of a tribal sweat lodge.
 Pharaoh, the Montaukett chief who has led tours of the site, has long said his dream was to open a cultural center in Montauk if the tribe's state recognition was reinstated.

-On Monday he said Hochul's veto dealt what could be a fatal blow to his efforts.
+On Monday he said Hochul's veto dealt what could be the fatal blow to his efforts.

 "To me it's not a priority anymore," he said.
 "I've got more important things to do."